Rush-Studio/augustui/CONTRIBUTING.md

 # Contributing to AugustUI

-Thank you for your interest in contributing to AugustUI!
-We value your support and welcome your contributions.
-This guide explains the directory structure and provides step-by-step instructions for adding new components to AugustUI.
+Thank you for your interest in contributing to AugustUI.
+We sincerely appreciate your support and are excited to welcome contributors to the project.
+This guide outlines the directory structure and provides detailed, step-by-step instructions for adding new components to AugustUI.

-Review the [example PR](https://github.com/rush-studio/augustui/pull/12) to understand which files need modification. **Adding a new component or effect requires changes to only 5 files** and typically takes about 10 minutes to complete!
+Review the [example PR](https://github.com/rush-studio/augustui/pull/3) to understand which files need modification. **Adding a new component or effect requires changes to only 5 files** and typically takes about 10 minutes to complete!

 When you're finished, open a pull request from your forked repository to the main repository [here](https://github.com/rush-studio/augustui/compare).